J. J. Birden: Regular season

+Playoffs

 After football

 Following his football career, Birden became an executive for Xocai with Team X 88.
 Later he became a distributor of Isagenix health and wellness products and continues to represent Isagenix.
 Birden has also travelled extensively as a motivational and opportunity speaker and trainer for companies large and small; team building seminars, as well as youth group life skill development meetings.

 Birden and his wife Raina have three children and five adopted children.
 They live in Scottsdale, Arizona.

 In 2010, Birden was inducted into the University of Oregon's Athletic Hall of Fame for his performance on the Ducks' 1985 Track and Field NCAA Championship team.